 - We support all colleagues by developing and promoting an inclusive culture through excellent recognition schemes and employee involvement programmes.

-- We support requests for flexible working and have a good mix of full time and part time colleagues.
+- We support requests for exible working and have a good mix of full time and part time colleagues.

-These statistics demonstrate that we employ more women than men across the division; this is consistent across the healthcare sector.
+These statistics demonstrate that we employ more women than men across the division; this is general in the healthcare sector.
 The data presented confirms that we are paying people fairly based on their skills and qualifications.
-We are committed to supporting colleagues at all levels to learn new skills and to providing opportunities for career development.
-Our recruitment and retention strategy affirms our approach to fairness and equal opportunities for all.
+Our recruitment process ensures that it remains fair, inclusive and impartial.

 I confirm the data reported is accurate.